newrelic/newrelic-diagnostics-cli/docs/Integration-Testing.md

 -------------------------------------------

-NR Diag has an integration test structure that allows us to programatically:
+The Diagnostics CLI has an integration test structure that allows us to programmatically:

 1. Build Dockerfiles from code
 2. Build a docker image